e-n-f/osm-snap/README.md

     48.905412,2.305988 address 2355920903

-Lines that are buildings with address nodes around the outside will contain "nodeaddr=...".
+Lines that are buildings with address nodes around the outside will contain "nodeaddr=..." and those nodes will not be included as node lines.
 Lines that are buildings that are directly tagged with addresses will contain "addr.housenumber=...".

     cat extract.snap | ./pnpoly > extract.pnpoly